Omegapoint/offsec-opkoko-ctf-23-1-writeups/README.md

 ![nonogram-op.png](Images/nonogram-op.png)

 **Solution:**
 When the nonogram is solved, it will reveal a QR code that can be scanned to get the flag.
+The rules for how you solve these puzzles can be found [here](https://puzzlygame.com/pages/how_to_play_nonograms/).

 ![qr.png](Images/qr.png)